A message from Marilyn Gentry

 Other cancer charities focus on treatment.
 We’re different.
 We focus on prevention.

-For over 25 years, we have been funding innovative research projects that contribute to filling gaps in our scientific knowledge about cancer.
+Since inception, we have invested £104 million in research projects that contribute to filling gaps in our scientific knowledge about cancer.
 Our research looks at the links between diet, weight, exercise and cancer.
 Every year we invest in research across different areas of science, including both review projects, such as the Continuous Update Project, and traditional laboratory-based projects.

 Highlights from the research we funded this year